venk120soft/react-learnings/README.md

 ```
 # What is Heigher Order Component (HOC)?
 A higher-order component is a function that takes a React component class, and returns another React component class.

 The wrapping component provided by the library renders your component in its rendermethod and forwards the props to it, but also adds some useful behavior.

+Ex: connect from react-redux is the bridge between react and redux will return the new component with the state and props

 # React Interview Questions & Answers